Looking for the best postpartum underwear?

 A common underwear fabric as it is soft and breathable.
 Cotton is a great option for preventing infection or caring for stitches.
 The downside of cotton it that it can stain easily.

 Mesh underwear is very light and thin.
-It doesn’t offer much support but it can be thrown away after using.
+It doesn’t offer much support, but it can be thrown away after use.

-Also known as spandex it’s a man-made poly fiber.
+Also known as elastane, it’s a man-made poly fiber.
 Elastane is well known for providing support and stretch to underwear.
 It is also known to be moisture resistant.